David-Manniche/TheMarket/readme.txt

     => 047746 - Get current location not working
     => 046939 - Add product tag giving error
-    => 047306 - On shop collection while linking product remove icon not coming
+    => 047306 - On shop collection while linking product remove icon not coming => 047929 - When uploading file for 3rd party APIs Google webmaster and Bing, file name is not saved

 Enhancements :
    => Make provision to made seller